 Master of Education in the Health Professions

-The Johns Hopkins University, through an innovative collaboration of its Schools of Business, Education, Medicine, Nursing, and Public Health, is offering a world class degree – the Master of Education in the Health Professions (MEHP) – that prepares a new generation of health professionals to serve as effective educational leaders and researchers for schools and training programs related to medicine, public health, nursing, and other health professions.
+Johns Hopkins University, through an innovative collaboration of its schools of Business, Education, Medicine, Nursing and Public Health, is offering a world-class degree, the Master of Education in the Health Professions (MEHP), which is preparing a new generation of health professionals to serve as effective educational leaders and researchers for schools and training programs related to medicine, public health, nursing and other health professions.